blueskythlikesclouds/SkythTools/README.md

 	- A program that generates terrain block data for a stage to significantly improve the performance.
 	- Drag and drop the Packed stage folder that contains the .ar.00/.pfd files. (eg. disk/bb/Packed/ghz200)
 	- **Note:** Latest [Hedgehog Converter](https://github.com/DarioSamo/libgens-sonicglvl) is already capable of generating terrain block data.
 However, you can still use this tool for stages generated with SonicGLvl 0.5.7 or old versions of Hedgehog Converter.
+- Unleashed2Generations
+	- A program that converts .model, .terrain-model and .material files from Sonic Unleashed to Sonic Generations format.
 - UV2Mapper
 	- A program that generates lightmap UV2 channel for every terrain model in a stage.
 This can be used for baking with [HedgeGI](https://github.com/blueskythlikesclouds/HedgeGI).
 	- Drag and drop the Packed stage folder that contains the .ar.00/.pfd files. (eg. disk/bb/Packed/ghz200)